GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 </div>

 The requirement for phishing-resistant methods is outlined in OMB Memo 22-09, the Federal Zero Trust Strategy.
 While agencies continue to deploy PIV and Derived PIV credentials to meet this requirement, the underlying technology behind PIV credentials, Public Key Infrastructure (PKI), and smart cards (like the PIV and PIV-Interoperable credential) have specific challenges that limit their use with all users and on all systems.
 These challenges include:
 1.	**Device limitations with physical card readers** – Card readers are optimized for desktops or laptops, but more and more federal workforce use mobile devices.
-Derived PIV solutions may help in some cases but also present cost and complexity challenges.
+Derived PIV solutions may sometimes fill the gap but also present cost and complexity challenges.
 2.	**PIV credential issuance requirements and supply chain disruptions** - A PIV credential recipient must physically go to an issuance station; not all recipients live within a 50-mile radius.
 The average time to receive a PIV credential is two weeks from when it is ready to be issued.
 This can be further delayed by acquisition and scheduling delays or global supply chain availability of processors.
 3.	**Ineligible PIV population** - A PIV credential is only issued to individuals needing physical and logical access beyond six months.
 4.	**PKI validation software compromise or availability** - As experienced over the summer of 2023, an outage in validation software can break the availability of PKI-based credentials such as PIV and Derived PIV.
 Agencies must identify and deploy phishing-resistant alternatives when a PIV credential is unavailable.